wpXtreme/wpdk/index.md

 The use of this standard format means that using your preferred IDE ( *PHPStorm, Netbeans, Eclipse, Aptana, ecc.* ), you will always have help inline during develop with *WPDK*.
 This help is constantly enriched from *WPDK* developers with examples, better explanation of methods and properties, better description of classes, ecc. whenever this framework is updated.
 No need to search on the net: all documentation about stable *WPDK* objects is always available, and aligned to a well known and popular format.

+@section  section_cla WPDK has all graphic controls you need

+In your WordPress creations, one of the most important aspect is the user interface.

+Instead of creating by yourself everytime a brand new user interface, with forms, data saving and restoring, HTML code, CSS, and so on, you can use the numerous, ever growing, and powerful **WPDK graphic controls**, immediately available for your develop.

+With a simple syntax, you can use and customize input text, buttons, checkbox, radio buttons, single and multiple combo, textarea, file selector, simple label, swipe buttons.
+But that's not all.
+You can also insert *TwitterBootstrap Alert* in your own code, following a specific operation that your code executes, and leaving to *WPDK* the internal handling.

+This is a key point.
+Because using this approach, *you can create a standard and pleasant user interface for all your WordPress creations*, leaving to *WPDK* all the internal stuff.
+You don't have to worry about how to put a swipe button into your WordPress administrative page: *WPDK* can make this task for you in a while.

+The entire [wpXtreme ecosystem](https://wpxtre.me/) uses this *WPDK* feature to standardize user interface, and to create efficient and powerful results in all its WordPress creations.

+Go to the [WPDK How-To section](@ref page_howto), see how easy is creating and using a graphic control in your own code, get the source code that use this pattern, and customize it to your own needs.

 @section  section_tons_classes WPDK useful classes and helpers

 In addition to specific targeted objects, *WPDK* makes available a set of objects that embed some specific features that can enhance and simplify your WordPress develop.
 These evergrowing available objects are called *helpers*, and include: